Oleander is a beautiful shrub that blooms all summer long.

 Learn more about oleander

-This shrub produces beautiful white or pink flowers all summer long, and its long leaves are typical of Mediterranean plant flora.
+This shrub produces beautiful white or pink flowers all summer long.
+Its long leaves are typical of Mediterranean plant flora.

-In summer, abundant watering is recommended during heat waves, especially for potted oleander.
+In summer, water in abundance during heat waves, especially for oleander in pots.

 Easy to care for and to grow, oleander is without doubt one of the most beautiful summer-flowering shrubs.

-Greatly increase flower-bearing thanks to fertilizer suited to tomatoes and vegetables.
+Trigger massive flower-bearing with fertilizer suited to tomatoes and vegetables.

 Smart tip about oleander